 What happens after I receive my Offer Notice (RTA 3)?

 The law says you have 12 weeks to let us know whether you wish to proceed with purchasing your home under the Right to Acquire.

-A form is sent out with the Offer Notice for you to complete and send back to us to confirm whether or not you to proceed with purchasing your home under the Right to Acquire.
-On this form you are asked to provide us with details of the solicitor who will be assisting you in purchasing your home.
+A form is sent out with the Offer Notice for you to complete and send back to us to confirm whether you will proceed with purchasing your home under the Right to Acquire.
+On this form you are asked to provide us with details of the solicitor who will be helping you in purchasing your home.

 Once you have confirmed to us that you wish to purchase, and you have provided us with the contact details of your solicitor, we will get in touch with your solicitor directly.
 Your solicitor will guide you through the process of purchasing your home.